One Shell Plaza: Designers

-One Shell Plaza was designed by the architectural firm of Skidmore, Owings & Merrill.
+910 Louisiana was designed by the architectural firm of Skidmore, Owings & Merrill.
 Associate architects were Wilson, Morris, Crain & Anderson, and the landscape architects were Sasaki Associates.

-The Hancock Whitney Center in New Orleans and Republic Plaza in Denver, also designed by Skidmore, Owings & Merrill, have designs very similar to that of One Shell Plaza.
-Like One Shell Plaza, the Hancock Whitney Center also has Shell Oil as a major tenant, and was previously named One Shell Square.
+The Hancock Whitney Center in New Orleans and Republic Plaza in Denver, also designed by Skidmore, Owings & Merrill, have designs very similar to that of 910 Louisiana.
+Like 910 Louisiana, the Hancock Whitney Center also has Shell Oil as a major tenant, and was previously named One Shell Square.